John goes through his father's journal to learn the truth of the corporations.

 “You’re the only one left.”

-Dec 31st – It has taken a very long time to relax and stop looking over my shoulder.
-It was some time this past summer I finally decided if the Security Officers had not arrested me by now, they weren’t going to.
+December 31st – It has taken a very long time to relax and stop looking over my shoulder.
+It was some time this past summer, I finally decided if the Security Officers had not arrested me by now, they weren’t going to.

 It has been about nine months since I talked to Steve.
 I also thought I would never hear from him again.
 I just wished I knew if he was still alive and what the big plan the Patriots were building.